awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 ### To use a proxy server for 3\.0\+ clients<a name="osx_proxy_server-new-clients"></a>

+By default, the 3\.0\+ macOS clients use the proxy server that's specified in the device operating system settings\.
+The first time the client is launched, the device operating system proxy server setting is used\.
+If you select another option for the proxy server, that setting is used for subsequent launches of the client\.

+**Note**
+If you specify a custom proxy server, a "No network" error might appear when you attempt to log in to your WorkSpace\.
+To work around this issue, use the default operating system proxy server instead of specifying a custom proxy server in the macOS client\.

 1. In the Amazon WorkSpaces client application, go to **Settings**, **Manage Proxy Server**\.

 1. In the **Set Proxy** dialog box, select **Use proxy server**, enter the proxy server URL or IP address and the port, and choose **Save**\.

 ### To use a proxy server for 1\.0\+ and 2\.0\+ clients<a name="osx_proxy_server-legacy-clients"></a>

+By default, the 1\.0\+ and 2\.0\+ macOS clients don't use a proxy server\.
+To specify a proxy server, use the following procedure\.

 1. In the Amazon WorkSpaces client application, open the **Advanced Settings** dialog box\.